dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

 created, the author(s) of the work, and the title of the work.

 <aside>
-One technical bit of detail I glossed over---there is no direct integration between citar and Zotero.
+One technical bit of detail I glossed over&mdash;there is no direct integration between citar and Zotero.
 To paper over this, I use the Better BibTex Zotero plugin to automatically export a BibTeX file with my Zotero library into my notes directory. citar then reads from this